-When it comes to a durable and robust floor, whether it be an industrial, garage or even a kitchen floor, applying epoxy is an ideal solution that has many advantages.
-While this can be DIY’ed, it can be a little bit tricky to use.
-The key to successful epoxy flooring application all lies on the prepping and application process.
+When it comes to durable epoxy and robust floor paint, whether it be an industrial, garage or even kitchen floor, applying epoxy is an ideal solution that has many advantages.
+While this can be DIY’ed, it can be tricky to use.
+The key to successful floor paint application is the prepping and application process.

-Here, we will discuss the do’s and dont’s when applying epoxy paint, as well as the preparation steps that you need to perform and take into consideration.
+Here, we will discuss the dos and don’ts when applying epoxy paint and the preparation steps you need to consider.

 Things To Do Before Applying Epoxy

-Take note that epoxy paints may differ from one another, so be sure to check the brand along with its instructions as there are general safety benefits for Epoxy Paint.
-Now that we’ve taken that out of the way let’s get started.
+Please note that epoxy paints may differ, so be sure to check the brand along with its instructions, as there are public safety benefits for Epoxy Paint.
+Now that we’ve taken that out of the way, let’s get started.

+We need a clean base.
 First, clean the floor where the epoxy will be applied.
-Clean with a broom and use a vacuum if needed.
+Clean with a broom and use a vacuum if required.
 Make sure that all of the debris is out of the way.
 If there’s grease, make sure that you remove the oil and rinse with water.
-We need a clean base.
 Repeat if necessary until everything’s cleared out.

 Prepping The Concrete

-With your epoxy kit, it usually comes with an etching solution.
-Once the floor is all clean, use the solution that came with your package.
-Make sure that you read the instructions as it may differ depending on the brand.
-But before that, make sure that you’re wearing gloves and your safety gear.
+Once the floor is all clean, use the solution with your package.
+Your epoxy kit usually comes with an etching solution.
+Ensure you read the instructions, as they may differ depending on the brand.
+But before that, ensure you’re wearing gloves and your safety gear.
 You may need to add water to the solution – so again, check the instructions on how much water to add.
-Once you’ve prepped the solution, make sure that you pour into the floor you’re working.
+Once you’ve prepped the answer, make sure that you pour it into the floor you’re working.
 You may either use a broom or a stiff brush.
-You’ll know that you’re doing it right if you see the solution foaming and fizzing.
+You’ll know you’re doing it right if you see the solution of foaming and fizzing.